Department of Health and Human Services

 Research Triangle Park, North Carolina

-Salary/benefits: This is a federal, full-time equivalent position, and a comprehensive benefits package is available.
-Salary will be commensurate with experience and qualifications.
-This Staff Clinician position is a time-limited (3-year), renewable position to support the project goals of the Principal Investigator.
+Salary/Benefits: This is a federal full-time equivalent position, and a comprehensive benefits package is available.
+Salary will be commensurate with experience, qualifications, and accomplishments.
+This Staff Clinician position is a time-limited (4-year), renewable position to support the project goals of the Clinical Research Branch and Clinical Director.

-Foreign Education: Applicants who have completed part or all of their education outside of the U.S. must have their foreign education evaluated by an accredited organization to ensure that the foreign education is equivalent to education received in accredited educational institutions in the United States.
-We will only accept the completed foreign education evaluation.
-For more information on foreign education verification, visit the National Association of Credential Evaluation Services (NACES) website.
+Foreign Education: Applicants who have completed part or all of their education outside of the United States must provide an evaluation by an accredited organization to ensure its equivalence to education received in accredited educational institutions in the United States.
+For more information on foreign education verification, visit the National Association of Credential Evaluation Services (NACES).
 Verification must be received prior to the effective date of the appointment.

 NIH is the premier biomedical research center for the world.
 Its 27 institutes and centers employ more than 21,000 employees doing a vast array of jobs, all supporting efforts for a healthy nation.
 For information about the NIH mission, goals, and institutes and centers, visit About NIH.